roahmlab/RAPTOR/Coding/README.md

  - In `compute`, the `compute` of the trajectory class will first be called, to update the trajectories of all joints.
  - Using `q`, `q_d`, `q_dd` in the trajectory class, we will compute the forward kinematics of each joints or the torque requried, depending on which kinematics/dynamics class it is.
  - If `compute_derivatives` is true, we will use `pq_pz`, `pq_d_pz`, `pq_dd_pz` in the trajectory class to compute the gradient of the forward kinematics or inverse dynamics with respect to the decision variable `z`.
+ - The results will be stored inside the class for the constraints classes to access.

  ### Constraints
+This class implements different types of constraints that will be later put into the optimization.
+Specifically, we would like to provide the formulation `g_lb <= g(z) <= g_ub`.
+The core function is called `compute(const Eigen::VectorXd& z, bool compute_derivatives)`.
+The constraint class usually requires a shared pointer of a trajectory class in the constructor, and a shared pointer of a forward kinematics and inverse dynamics class.
+The results are stored in `g`, which is a class member, for the optimizer class to access.
+The gradient is stored in `pg_pz`.

+Another core function is called `compute_bounds()`.
+This is called by the optimizer class at the very beginning of the optimization.
+This updates `g_lb` and `g_ub`, which are also class members.

+There's also a function called `print_violation_information`, which will be called by the optimizer class at the end of the optimization, to print relevant information for tuning and debugging.

  ### Optimizer
+This class serves as an interface to an open-source nonlinear solver `Ipopt`.
+We only cares about filling in the following functions:

+ - `get_nlp_info`: initialize the number of the decision variable `z`, and the number of constraints.
+ - `get_bounds_info`: initialize the bounds of the decision variable `z`, and the bounds of the constraints (where it will call `compute_bounds()` in each of the constraints class).
+ - `eval_f`: provide the cost function value.
+ - `eval_grad_f`: provide the gradient of the cost function.
+ - `eval_g`: provide the constraints values.
+ - `eval_jac_g`: provide the gradient (jacobian) of the constraints.
+ - `finalize_solution`: `Ipopt` will return a solution here (may be infeasible or not reach the constraint violation tolerance yet), but you can check things here if you want to take this as a valid solution.